 There are 400 square feet of uninterrupted space, thanks to the parallel chord truss.
 In addition, the 40 square foot full height bump out adds dynamic shape to the facade and extra room to the interior.
 The single-plane shed roof soars to over sixteen feet high, creating a big volume and the possibility of a loft down the road.
 If you orient the roof to capitalize on the sun, it would be a perfect place to mount solar panels.

 The drawings to build this 20×20 foot timber frame lean-to are made up of two sets.
 The first is a five-page set formatted to be printed on 24×36 paper, which includes a 3D exploded isometric drawing.
-There are also fully dimensioned plan, section, and elevation drawings showing each part of the frame.
-You can budget for and purchase your materials easily with the included timber and fastener lists.
-The second 33-page set of drawings shows each cut on every timber in the frame, so there is no guesswork involved!
+There are also fully dimensioned plans, section, and elevation drawings showing each part of the frame.
+You can easily budget for and purchase materials with the included timber and fastener lists.
+The second 33-page drawings show each cut on every timber in the frame, so no guesswork is involved!
 It is formatted to print on 11×17 paper.
 Both sets are ready for instant download once you make your purchase.

 Timber Frame HQ provides plans for construction purposes but does not oversee the construction.
 The plan purchaser is responsible for assuring the plan meets local codes and regulations.
 It is the responsibility of the plan purchaser to obtain any and all structural analysis, engineering and specifications that may be required in the municipality in which it is to be built.
 Plan purchaser is to verify all lot conditions and measurements before construction.
 Purchaser is responsible for additional expenses incurred in order to meet local code and engineering requirements.

 Customer understands that the following conditions in your specific area may require additional engineering:

 - Wind / hurricane / tornado

 - Flood potential

 - Timber Frame Engineering